 The Ottoman period in the city took place during the 18th and 19th centuries.

 We will get to know it through the prism of the Turkish Hamam and Napoleon’s journey of conquering the land.
 Following a walk through the underground, 12th century Templers Tunnels, we’ll be strolling along the alleys of Akko’s Old City, passing by the Oriental Market and the Arab mosque on our way to the old port.
-If time permits, we will also stop at the incredible and singular Tunisian Synagogue. we will have our breath taken away as we’ll be leaving Akko on our way to Rosh Hanikra’s incredible limestone grottos, found on the border with Lebanon and at the most northern point in Israel, on the shore of the Mediterranean Sea, where we’ll enjoy the blue waves, the steep mountains and the fascinating underwater world that is created when they collide.
+If time permits, we will also stop at the incredible and singular Tunisian Synagogue. we will have our breath taken away as we’ll be leaving Akko on our way to Rosh Hanikra’s incredible limestone grottos, found on the border with Lebanon and at the most northern point in Israel, on the shore of the Mediterranean Sea, where we’ll enjoy the blue waves, the steep mountains and the fascinating underwater world that is created when they collide during 3 days around the north.

 Our day will start at Tel Dan, and archeological site preserving the town Laish, which existed here since the biblical days of Abraham and which was later conquered by the tribe of Dan after a long and arduous fight against the Philistines.